-To attract leads on LinkedIn, your LinkedIn profile should be a comprehensive presentation of what you do and how you will help your future customers can help solve their problems.”
+To attract leads on LinkedIn, your LinkedIn profile should be a comprehensive presentation of what you do and how you will help your future customers solve their problems.”

 It is your personal showcase, as almost everyone you contact on LinkedIn will visit this profile to learn more.

-It must be optimized and therefore must be beautiful, clear and lead to action.
+It must be optimized.
+This means it must be beautiful, clear and lead to action.
 Here are the important things to remember about optimizing your LinkedIn profile.

 Choose the right LinkedIn profile picture

 Imagine three people you don’t know on LinkedIn.
 How do you picture them?
 80% usually imagine a profile picture.
-That’s what everyone always sees on social networks.
+That’s what everyone always sees on social media sites.
 Posts, publications, comments and… profiles.

 Don’t overlook this.
 If you start a lead generation strategy, you need professional photos.
-A common practice is to surround your profile picture with a colored circle and make it stand out with a simple change.
+A common practice is to surround your profile picture with a colored circle.
+It’s a simple change that makes it stand out.

 An evocative title

-Your title and profile picture will appear first on LinkedIn, even if you don’t have access to your profile.
+Your title and profile picture will appear first on LinkedIn, even if the prospect doesn’t have access to your profile.

 When you post and comment, the title will always appear.
-Therefore, it must be clear and concise, it is not necessary to make it too long because it will not be fully displayed.
+For this reason, it is crucial that it is clear and concise.
+No need to have your whole life story in your title, because it will not be fully displayed.

 The cover photo: essential passage

-Yes, we are talking about that famous LinkedIn banner.
+Yes, we are talking about the famous LinkedIn banner.
 Your LinkedIn profile is a bit of your personal website.
 If someone searches for you on Google, it’s one of the first results.

-And if you’re active on LinkedIn, it’s the first thing your prospects will see where we go.
+And if you’re active on LinkedIn, it’s the first thing your prospects will see.
 So the cover photo is essential.

 This banner should explain what you do, your value proposition.
 Your prospect shouldn’t even have to scroll down to understand what you do.